 You should definitely skip this phone if you are an intensive gamer and want a long-lasting battery

 In another session of 3 hours, it ate 70% of the battery on the cellular network while there was a 1Gb file on download in the background and the rest of the processing included some resource-consuming games, phone calls, texts, WhatsApp, and regular movie streaming on youtube and Netflix.

 You shouldn’t expect to last the battery for an entire day if you are a frequent gamer as only an hour of Mortal Combat and Dead Trigger 2 would snatch away 42% of the life.

 There is no quick charging, so, spare just over 2 hours to fully recharge the battery or invest in a power bank.
 You can also switch to Low Power Mode and Super Power Saving to save the phone’s battery.

-Swipe the finger down on the home screen reveals the search box and frequently used apps.
-However, the control panel appears from below the screen by swiping the finger upward that houses almost every primary control that can be rearranged as per users’ choice.
+Swipe the finger down on the home screen to reveal the search box and frequently used apps.
+However, the control panel appears from below the screen by swiping the finger upward which houses almost every primary control that can be rearranged as per users’ choice.
 It also gives an option to lock the most frequently used apps.

 For those who are mostly on the roads, Motorbike mode is helpful for automatically rejecting phone calls until the ride comes to an end.